totalspectrum/spin2cpp/spinconvert/README.txt

 KNOWN ISSUES

-Only ASCII or UTF-8 encoded documents can be read and displayed correctly by the GUI, although the spin2cpp back end can handle Unicode encoded files.

 PASM output cannot handle byte or word variables, or files with the OBJ directive.
-It also does notimplement lookup/lookdown, case, string, coginit/cognew, and some operators.
+It also does notimplement lookup/lookdown, case, coginit/cognew, and some operators.
 It's still very much a work in progress.

-The C/C++ output should be pretty complete.
+The C/C++ output should be complete.